ViPeR5000/span/README.md

 This repository is set up as part of an organization so a single committer is not the weak link.
 The repostiorry is a fork in a long line of span forks that may or may not be stable (from newer to older):

-- SpanPanel/Span (current GitHub organization)
+- haext/span (current GitHub organization)
+- SpanPanel/Span
 - cayossarian/span
-- gdgib/span
+- gdgib/span (the old home for this repository)
 - thetoothpick/span-hacs
 - wez/span-hacs
 - galak/span-hacs